Frequently Asked Questions

 HOW DOES A STUDENT APPEAL A DISCIPLINARY DECISION?

 Students will be given information for an appeal in the decision letter from the UCB or through an Administrative Hearing.
 UCB appeals will be heard by the president or by a person appointed as the appeal chair.
 No second hearing will be granted and the appeal is final.
-Administrative appeals are sent to the Office of Judicial & Mediation Services for review.
-Appeals of cases heard by the Coordinator of Judicial and Mediation Services will be heard by a person appointed by the Office of Judicial & Mediation Services.
+Administrative appeals are sent to the Office of Student Conduct & Community Development for review.
+Appeals of cases originally heard by the Assistant Director of Student Conduct & Community Development will be heard by a person who is designated by the President of the University.
 This person is generally a seasoned faculty or staff member.

 WHAT POLICIES DO GREEK LETTER ORGANIZATIONS NEED TO FOLLOW?

-All Greek letter organizations must follow the anti-hazing policy, in addition to the other policies that are in place by Clarion University, Interfraternity Council, Panhellenic Council, Joint Council and the Fraternal Information and Programming Group (FIPG).
+All Greek letter organizations must follow the anti-hazing policy, in addition to the other policies that are in place by Clarion University, Interfraternity Council and Panhellenic Council.

 Greek organizations must be aware of the policies that are enacted by each of the above groups.
 When the above groups have differing policies related to a specific topic, Greek organizations need to follow the strictest policy.